 The Original sketch of the coat model 101801

 The eighties saw the birth of one of the symbols of the Maison, the double-breasted coat "101801", created by Anne Marie Beretta, with kimono sleeves in mixed cashmere wool, unquestioned best seller and now offered in every winter collection without modification.

-In 1989 Max Mara launches the first issue of MM Magazine, the house organ still nowadays a fashion a fashion bible for the loyal customery.
+In 1989 Max Mara launches the first issue of MM Magazine, the house organ still nowadays a fashion bible for the loyal customery.